-If an INT_MSKx bit is set, the interrupt source associated with that mask bit may generate an interrupt that will become a pending interrupt.
+If an INT_MSKx bit is set, the interrupt source associated with that mask bit may generate an interrupt that becomes a pending interrupt.

 The Enable Software Interrupt (ENSWINT) bit in INT_MSK3[7] determines the way an individual bit value written to an INT_CLRx register is interpreted.
 When is cleared, writing 1's to an INT_CLRx register has no effect.
-However, writing 0's to an INT_CLRx register, when ENSWINT is cleared, will cause the corresponding interrupt to clear.
+However, writing 0's to an

+INT_CLRx register, when ENSWINT is cleared, causes the corresponding interrupt to clear.
 If the ENSWINT bit is set, any 0's written to the INT_CLRx registers are ignored.
-However, 1's written to an INT_CLRx register, while ENSWINT is set, will cause an interrupt to post for the corresponding interrupt.
+However, 1's written to an INT_CLRx register, while ENSWINT is set, causes an interrupt to post for the corresponding interrupt.